 In the fall, I will be attending Stanford University.
-I will be a course assistant for the Computer Science Department and a research assistant for the Department of Statistics.
+I will be a course assistant for the Computer Science Department.
 I did my undergrad at the University of Texas at Austin where I got a B.S. in Computer Science and a B.B.A. in Finance.

 My technical interests lie in probablistic graphical models, distributed in-memory databases, unsupervised feature learning.
 I am very interested in applying these techniques to large amounts of data in the Internet setting.

 Statistical Learning & Data Mining, Graduate Databases, Computational Biology, Optimiation, Stochastic Processes, Business Law, Financial Accounting, Corporate Strategy